Nitya-l/Nitya-L.github.io/credentials/Presentations&Publications.md

 **"LLM-Assisted Annotation and Biomarker Feature Extraction for NSCLC Immunotherapy Resistance"** Lagadapati, N., Li, S., Guan, E., Tao, W., Torres-Negron, M., Yelaswarapu, I., Greenstein, J., Overby Taylor, C., Ardekani, S., & Murray, J. <br>
-*Journal of Thoracic Oncology Clinical and Research Reports* - Preparing for Submission with a goal of Fall 2026 <br>
+*Journal of Thoracic Oncology Clinical and Research Reports* - Preparing for submission with a goal of Fall 2026 <br>
 Co-First author on a semster-long course project turned into a manuscript

-**"Olfactory Organoid Project- Kathuria Lab"** Preparing for Submission with a goal of Summer 2026
+**"Olfactory Organoid Project- Kathuria Lab"** Preparing for submission with a goal of Summer 2026

-**"Multi-Region Brain Organoid Project- Kathuria Lab"** Preparing for Submission with a goal of Summer 2026
+**"Multi-Region Brain Organoid Project- Kathuria Lab"** Preparing for submission with a goal of Summer 2026

 ---